SnoopJesus420/Maldev-notes/README.md

 # Maldev-notes
-Examples and fun test thingys to learn malware development
+Examples and fun test thingys to learn malware development.\
+\
+# Everything in here is for educational purposes only!